 - 1. A new high quality public space (pedestrianised or traffic calmed) at the corner of Penshurst and Sydney Streets. - 2.
 Increased density and heights up to 5 storeys with active ground floor frontages. - 3.
-New through site pedestrian links to laneway network. - 4.
-Improved pedestrian amenity/crossings and public domain at the intersection of Patrick and Penshurst Streets. - 5.
-Increased building heights around intersection up to 6 storeys.
+New through site pedestrian links to laneway network. - Improved pedestrian amenity/crossings and public domain at the intersection of MacMahon and Penshurst Streets. - Increased building heights around intersection up to 6 storeys.

 - 6. Kerb blisters to improve pedestrian amenity. - 7.
 A new public open space at the corner of Royal St and Victoria Avenue.
 Existing parking to be relocated to the basement. - 8.
-Up to 6 storeys with shop top housing. - 9.
-Up to 8 storeys with shop top housing.
+Up to 5 storeys with shop top housing. - 9.
+Up to 8 storeys with shop top housing. - 10.
+Lots immediately adjacent to the Willoughby Hotel should not exceed the current eave height of the heritage item.